vnbaaij/build-2025-lab300/lab/setup.md

 - The backend .NET app on **https://localhost:7130**.
 - The frontend Blazor app on **http://localhost:7085**.
 You can see the app by opening that URL from the dashboard

+2. [] Stop debugging and close the application

 ## Summary and next steps

 You've now cloned the repository you'll use for this for the rest of the workshop.